-There are a few of the major emotions that can be part of the process of grief.
-You may need to deal with them before you can progress through your grief.
-The table includes their possible causes, consequences, and ways to cope with them.
-There are general ways to cope, such as talking with sympathetic friends, loved ones, or others who are going through this, attending support groups, or reading books or listening to tapes designed for this purpose.
+Powerful emotions are part of the grieving process.
+You may need to deal with these before you can progress through your grief.
+There are general ways to cope, such as talking with sympathetic friends, loved ones, or others who are also grieving, attending support groups, or reading books or listening to recorded material designed for this purpose.
 In many cases there may be specific ways to help relieve or channel certain emotions or feelings.

 Fear is often the result of the unknown.
 It can hinder you or motivate you, depending on how you respond to it.
-However, even if you are not afraid to die, there are many other fears that can be associated with dying.
+Even if you are not afraid to die, there are other anxieties that are associated with dying, including:

-- of suffering, pain, and loss of self-control;
+- Suffering , pain and loss of self-control;

-- that your life had no purpose or meaning; and/or
+- Fearing t life had no purpose or meaning; and/or

-In some cases knowing what you fear can help you face it and manage it.
+In some cases acknowledging what you fear can help you face and manage it.

 - If you’re afraid of being alone, share this with your family and loved ones so they can try to always have someone with you or close to you.